 In using their system, I’ve encountered some other situations which I hope Quandoo will address in the near future.

 1. You only get points if you book through the Quandoo app or Quandoo website.
 If you book using the Quandoo widget (directly from a restaurant website), even though there’s a place where you could enter a voucher code for additional points, you will not get any points.
 You can only get points if you book directly through the Quandoo app/website, and not with the Quandoo widget (pictured below).
-This is not made clear to the user.

 3. Redeeming points for cash is not as intuitive as I thought it would be.
 Once you get ≥1000 points, here are the steps to redeem your $15.